JonathanRodriguez92/TeloFusVarfinder/README.md

   - Outputs:
     - Bed file: Project case was {Specie}{direction}{number}.bed as it could be for R1 or R2.

-- **Merge Coordinates Function:** The `merge_coord` function processes 2 BED files (forward and reverse) to identify potential fusion events by analysing the distance between patterns.
+- **`Merge_coord` Function:** The `merge_coord` function processes 2 BED files (forward and reverse) to identify potential fusion events by analysing the distance between patterns.
 It merges coordinates with the same ID from different files to provide a comprehensive view of potential fusions..
   - Inputs:
     - Coord_dict: A dictionary that involves the coordinates with the same ID previously calculated.
     - Data: An empty list